cosmos/sdk-tutorials/tutorial/app-complete.md

 	nsKeeper            nameservice.Keeper
 }

-func NewnameserviceApp(logger log.Logger, db dbm.DB) *nameserviceApp {
+func NewNameServiceApp(logger log.Logger, db dbm.DB) *nameServiceApp {

   // First define the top level codec that will be shared by the different modules cdc := MakeCodec()